 TL 9000 – Telcom – Quality Management System

-In 1998 TIA Business Performance Community (formerly QuEST Forum) developed the TL 9000 quality management system (QMS) to meet the supply chain quality requirements of the global communications industry.
-Built on ISO 9001 and the seven quality principles, TL 9000 is designed specifically for the communications industry.
+In 1998 QuEST Forum (now TIA QuEST Forum) developed the TL 9000 quality management system (QMS) to meet the supply chain quality requirements of the global communications industry.
+Built on ISO 9001 and the eight quality principles, TL 9000 is designed specifically for the communications industry.

 The purpose of TL 9000 is to define the unique communications quality system requirements for design, development, production, delivery, and service.
 In addition, it specifies measurements for companies to help evaluate the effectiveness of quality implementation and improvement programs.

-TIA Business Performance Community (formerly QuEST Forum) has pursued a goal of global telecommunications quality and industry-wide performance excellence through its TL 9000 standard.
+QuEST Forum has pursued a goal of global telecommunications quality and industry-wide performance excellence through its TL 9000 standard.
 It accomplishes this goal in three ways:

 By defining system requirements for the design, development, production, delivery, installation and maintenance of telecom products and services and providing a measurement system that allows companies to track performance and improve results